loopbackio/loopback-next/examples/passport-login/README.md

 2. When you click on any login option, the page is redirected to that social app's login page.
 On successful login with the social app, the `View account` page is loaded.
-3. If the email-id registered in the social media app maches with a email-id registered locally, then the profiles will be linked and the `View account` page will display all the `linked accounts` for that locally registered user.
+3. If the email-id registered in the social media app matches with a email-id registered locally, then the profiles will be linked and the `View account` page will display all the `linked accounts` for that locally registered user.
 4. Click on Logout to log out of user session